ServiceStack/ServiceStack.OrmLite/README.md

 [Join the ServiceStack Google+ group](https://plus.google.com/u/0/communities/112445368900682590445) or follow [@servicestack](http://twitter.com/servicestack) for updates.

-# A Fast, Simple, Typed ORM for .NET
+# Fast, Simple, Typed ORM for .NET

 OrmLite's goal is to provide a convenient, DRY, config-free, RDBMS-agnostic typed wrapper that retains a high affinity with SQL, exposing intuitive APIs that generate predictable SQL and maps cleanly to (DTO-friendly) disconnected POCO's.
 This approach makes easier to reason-about your data access making it obvious what SQL is getting executed at what time, whilst mitigating unexpected behavior, implicit N+1 queries and leaky data access prevalent in Heavy ORMs.